-- File review of individual reveals the following information- - Current sexual offense involved rape of a 19 yo stranger female followed from bus stop - Criminal history includes 2 prior sex offense convictions for rape (14yo F and 38yo F), one during commission of an armed robbery, the other a sex worker; also burglary, harassment, trespassing, violation of protection order - Multiple arrests for assault, DUI, pending charge for assault for hitting an unknown male in a bar - Violated parole repeatedly with new offense (FTR, absconding, refused treatment) - Significant substance abuse history - Never married, multiple children with multiple women - Homeless occasionally, lived in motels when able, sporadic employment, 11th grade education - No family support on record - Where do you focus this interview?
+- File review of individual reveals the following information- Current sexual offense involved rape of a 19 yo stranger female followed from bus stop Criminal history includes 2 prior sex offense convictions for rape (14yo F and 38yo F), one during commission of an armed robbery, the other a sex worker; also burglary, harassment, trespassing, violation of protection order Multiple arrests for assault, DUI, pending charge for assault for hitting an unknown male in a bar Violated parole repeatedly with new offense (FTR, abscanding, refused treatment) Significant substance abuse history Never married, multiple children with multiple women Homeless occasionally, lived in motels when able, sporadic employment, 11th grade education No family support on record - No family support on record - Where do you focus this interview?
 Do you ask the entire Stable-2007 questionnaire?
 How much info can you glean from record review?